Star basketballer in ICU after car crash

-Tall Ferns Mary Goulding has been admitted to an intensive care unit at a hospital in critical condition following a car crash in Christchurch yesterday.
+Tall Ferns Mary Goulding remains in Christchurch Hospital’s intensive care unit in a critical but stable condition following a crash north of the city at the weekend.

-The Tall Ferns announced news of the car accident on social media late last night, asking people to send positive thoughts.
+The Tall Ferns announced news of the car accident on social media on Saturday asking people to send positive thoughts.

-“Mary is a much-loved member of the Tall Ferns family, so please join us in sending Mary and her family love, thoughts, and prayers at this time,” the team’s account wrote on Facebook last night.
-“Kia kaha Mary.”
+It was confirmed today Goulding was now in a stable condition but still considered critical.

 The 26-year-old has played basketball around the world, most recently for the Bendigo Spirit in the Australian WNBL.